HTTPArchive/almanac.httparchive.org/src/content/en/2019/cdn.md

   <figcaption>Figure 1.
 CDN usage vs. origin-hosted resources.</figcaption>
 </figure>

 Indeed, this traditional pattern is what we observe on the majority of websites crawled.
 The majority of web pages (80%) serve the base HTML from ORIGIN.
 This breakdown is nearly identical between mobile and desktop with only 0.4% lower usage of CDNs on desktop.
-This slight variance is likely do to the small continued use of mobile specific web pages ("mDot"), which more frequently use a CDN.
+This slight variance is likely due to the small continued use of mobile specific web pages ("mDot"), which more frequently use a CDN.

 Likewise, resources served from sub-domains are more likely to utilize a CDN at 40% of sub-domain resources.
 Sub-domains are used either to partition resources like images and CSS or they are used to reflect organizational teams such as checkout or APIs.